Solid-Phase Synthesis: Techniques and Advantages

 Basic Concepts

-SPS involves attaching the starting material to a solid support, typically a resin or a polymer bead.
+SPS involves attaching the starting material (a linker is often used) to a solid support, typically a resin or a polymer bead.
 The reactions are then carried out on the solid support, with the reagents being added in a sequential manner.
+After each step, the unreacted reagents and byproducts are easily washed away.
 The products are cleaved from the support at the end of the synthesis.

 Advantages of SPS